kodecocodes/kotlin-style-guide/README.md

 There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

+## Comments

+When they are needed, use comments to explain **why** a particular piece of code does something.
+Comments must be kept up-to-date or deleted.

+Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

 ## Semicolons

 Semicolons ~~are dead to us~~ should be avoided wherever possible in Kotlin.